 Click the mpv-synth icon in your toolbar.
 Fill in the mpv Location (the folder containing mpv.exe) and Config Location.
 If you installed to the default location, you can leave the pre-filled placeholders as-is.
 Click Save.

-In the same config page for the extension you can adjust the slider to adjust the amount of video you'd like to have cached, the default 30 seconds is a good amount in almost any situation.
+In the same config page for the extension you can adjust the slider to adjust the amount of video you'd like to have cached, the default 30 seconds is a good balanced amount.
+Lowering it may start playback faster, depending on your internet speed, and raising it provides more protection against running out of buffered video.

 All actions are available in the right-click menu with keyboard shortcuts displayed alongside them.
 Here are the ones you'll reach for most often.